 Every Bad, the second album from Brighton’s Porridge Radio is in many ways their debut.
 Previous quietened bedroom recordings paved the way, allowing them to flourish on stage; captivating their audiences and myself.
 We hear a sound blossomed into music so pure, lead singer and songwriter Dana Margolin’s voice can only be described as incredible.
 No longer do Porridge Radio hide behind a hushed, whimsical ghost of their former sound.
 Today Porridge Radio are a reflection of the hurricane we behold on stage, and the storm is phenomenal.

 Following their signing to Secretly Canadian, Porridge Radio have toured relentlessly, enabling their music to be heard across the globe, and in turn gaining them a wave of new listeners.
-I have been a fan of theirs for the last couple of years now and was lucky enough to first watch then performing in a room with no more than 20 others.
+I have been a fan of theirs for the last couple of years now and was lucky enough to first watch them performing in a room with no more than 20 others.
 Dana’s voice captivated me then, with such intensely driven songs.
-I knew that one day the band would skyrocket.
+I knew that one day this band would skyrocket.
 It looks as though that day has come.

 ‘Every Bad’ is in no uncertain terms, an exquisite album.
-The eccentrically beautiful collection of jarring songs, somehow compliment one another in the most gorgeous way possible.
+The eccentrically beautiful collection of jarring songs, compliment one another in the most gorgeous way possible.
 Lyrically, each is home to their own unique message, but intertwine to become a screaming ode to and advocate of mental health, both for the individual and humanity as a collective.